ikayzo/mojinizer/README.md

-# Ikayzo::MojiPlusRomajinizer
+# Mojizilla

 A gem for converting between hiragana, katakana, and romaji.

+This gem:

-This gem does not convert kanji characters.
+* does _NOT_ convert kanji characters

-The bulk of the logic comes from the [moji](https://github.com/gimite/moji) and [romajinizer](https://github.com/joeellis/romajinizer) gems.
-This gem combines them and changes the method names to match ruby convention.
+* adds Japanese kana detection and conversion methods to the String class
+* uses [moji](https://github.com/gimite/moji) to detect and convert kana strings (i.e., hiragana, katakana)
+* uses code from [romajinizer](https://github.com/joeellis/romajinizer) to convert kana to romaji and vice versa

 ## Installation